CGGMFF/SkyGAN/README.md

 *SkyGAN generates cloudy sky images from a user-chosen sun position that are readily usable as an environment map in any rendering system.
 We leverage an existing [clear sky model](https://cgg.mff.cuni.cz/publications/skymodel-2021/) to produce the input to our neural network which enhances the sky with clouds, haze and horizons learned from real photographs.*

+SkyGAN runs on Intel GPUs (or other SYCL-compatible accelerators).
+See the *StyleGAN3 to SYCL porting* details in [this repository](https://github.com/martinmCGG/stylegan3).

 ## Project structure
 Important files/directories: